-Shingles, a viral infection of the nerve roots, affects 500,000 people in the U.S each year.
-Most people recover from their bout, but for as many as 20%-30% of them, the pain doesn't go away.
+Shingles, a viral infection of the nerve roots, affects 1 million people in the U.S each year.
+Most people recover from their bout, but for as many as 50% of those over age 60 who have not been treated, the pain doesn't go away.
 It can last for months, years, or even the rest of their lives.

-These people have what's called postherpetic neuralgia (PHN), the result when the shingles virus damages the nerves of the skin.
+These people have what's called postherpetic neuralgia (PHN), the result of the shingles virus damaging the nerves of the skin.
 In some cases, the pain is mild.
 In others, even the slightest touch -- from clothing or even a breeze -- can be excruciating.

 "PHN causes a great deal of suffering and high social costs," says Robert H. Dworkin, PhD, a professor in the department of anesthesiology at the University of Rochester Medical Center in Rochester, N.Y.
 "It can severely disrupt people's lives."

 But the good news is that there are drugs that can help treat and even prevent PHN, and doctors are learning more about who is at greatest risk of developing this debilitating condition.